Thomas R. Kerr: Battle

 Kerr earned his medal in the Battle of Moorefield on August 7, 1864.
 The battle occurred in a portion of West Virginia that was hostile to the Union during the American Civil War.
-Kerr led a group of 60 men into a Confederate camp early in the morning.
-Two Union brigades under the command of Brigadier General William W. Averell followed, and the Union force surprised and routed a larger Confederate cavalry force that had burned the Pennsylvania town of Chambersburg only a few days earlier.
+Kerr led a group of 60 men, disguised as Confederate soldiers, into a Confederate camp early in the morning.
+Two Union brigades under the command of Brigadier General William W. Averell followed, and the Union force surprised and routed a larger Confederate cavalry force that had burned the Pennsylvania town of Chambersburg only a week earlier.
 Kerr was shot in the face and thigh, and his horse killed—yet he captured the flag of the 8th Virginia Cavalry Regiment and rode away on the color bearer's horse.
 Averell's small division captured 27 officers and 393 enlisted men, 4 artillery pieces, and 400 horses.
 The Confederate killed and wounded was unknown.
 Union losses were 7 killed and 21 wounded.
 A Union soldier that fought in the battle estimated that the "loss to the enemy in killed, wounded and captured was near eight hundred".
 The loss severely damaged Confederate cavalry in the Shenandoah Valley.